On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Toeplitz Characterization of

 \begin{remark} The statements of Lemma~\ref{lem:toeplitzdecomp} can once again readily be adapted to the case where the weights $\bm a$ are negative.
 In this case, the Toeplitz matrix $\Ty$ is negative semi-definite. \end{remark}

 We can now state our main result, which relies on Theorem~\ref{thm:equivalencegame}, Proposition~\ref{prop:curto}, Proposition~\ref{prop:CFP}, and Lemma~\ref{lem:toeplitzdecomp}.

-\begin{theorem} The solution set of~\eqref{eq:BPC} can be characterized as follows: \begin{enumerate}[label=\alph*)] \item If $\Ty$ has at least one negative and one positive eigenvalue, then~\eqref{eq:BPC} has a unique solution composed of at most $2K_c$ Dirac masses, with at least one positive and one negative weight; \item If $\Ty$ is positive, respectively negative, semi-definite and $\rank(\Ty)< K_c + 1$, then~\eqref{eq:BPC} has a unique solution composed of exactly $\rank(\Ty)$ positive, respectively negative, Dirac masses; \item If $\Ty$ is positive, respectively negative, definite (which implies $\rank(\Ty)=K_c+1$), then~\eqref{eq:BPC} has infinitely many solutions, none of which are sums of less than $K_c+1$ Dirac masses and uncountably many of them composed of $K_c+1$ Dirac masses with positive, respectively negative, weights. \end{enumerate} \end{theorem}
+\begin{theorem} The solution set of~\eqref{eq:BPC} can be characterized as follows: \begin{enumerate}[label=\alph*)] \item If $\Ty$ has at least one negative and one positive eigenvalue, then~\eqref{eq:BPC} has a unique solution composed of at most $2K_c$ Dirac masses, with at least one positive and one negative weight; \item If $\Ty$ is positive, respectively negative, semi-definite and $\rank(\Ty)< K_c + 1$, then~\eqref{eq:BPC} has a unique solution composed of exactly $\rank(\Ty)$ positive, respectively negative, Dirac masses; \item If $\Ty$ is positive, respectively negative, definite (which implies $\rank(\Ty)=K_c+1$), then~\eqref{eq:BPC} has infinitely many solutions.
+Moreover, there is no solution that is sum of less than $K_c+1$ Dirac masses.
+Finally, there are uncountably many solutions composed of exactly $K_c+1$ Dirac masses with positive, respectively negative, weights. \end{enumerate} \end{theorem}

 \begin{proof} If~\ref{cond:Ty_pos-and-neg} holds, then by Proposition~\ref{prop:curto} there is no nonnegative or nonpositive representing measure for $\V y$.
 Hence, by Theorem~\ref{thm:equivalencegame},~\eqref{eq:BPC} has a unique solution composed of at most $2K_c$ Dirac masses, with at least one positive and one negative weight.